Government Shutdown Resources

 What is the impact on U.S. military personnel and federal law enforcement?

-The status of future paychecks for servicemembers during the shutdown is unclear.
-I have introduced the bipartisan Pay Our Military Act, which would provide appropriations for pay and support for all members of the Armed Forces, civilian personnel at the Department of Defense, members of the Coast Guard, necessary contractors, and reservists during a government shutdown, ensuring no servicemember would be forced to work without pay.
+The status of future paychecks for servicemembers in the U.S. Coast Guard during the shutdown is unclear.
+Congresswoman Sykes introduced the bipartisan Pay Our Military Act, which would provide appropriations for pay and support for all members of the Armed Forces, civilian personnel at the Department of Defense, members of the Coast Guard, necessary contractors, and reservists during a government shutdown, ensuring no servicemember would be forced to work without pay.
 This legislation is currently pending in the House of Representatives.

 Will military and federal retiree benefits be suspended?